opencv/opencv/doc/js_tutorials/js_setup/js_setup/js_setup.markdown

 @endcode

 @note
-This snippet and the followings requires [Node.js](https://nodejs.org) to be installed.
+This snippet and the following require [Node.js](https://nodejs.org) to be installed.

 ### Headless with Puppeteer